 Migrate Config Servers with Different Hostnames¶

-For a sharded cluster that uses three mirrored config servers, all three config servers must be available in order to support operations that result in cluster metadata changes, e.g. chunk splits and migrations.
+Sharded clusters use a group of three config servers to store cluster meta data, and all three config servers must be available to support cluster metadata changes that include chunk splits and migrations.
 If one of the config servers is unavailable or inoperable, you must replace it as soon as possible.

-For a sharded cluster that uses three mirrored config servers, this procedure migrates a config server to a new server that uses a different hostname.
+This procedure migrates a config server in a sharded cluster to a new server that uses a different hostname.
 Use this procedure only if the config server will not be accessible via the same hostname.
 If possible, avoid changing the hostname so that you can instead use the procedure to migrate a config server and use the same hostname.

 Disable the cluster balancer process temporarily.
 See Disable the Balancer for more information.